 On average, residents in the program work 57 hours a week which doesn’t even come close to the New York State 405 Work Hour Regulation maximum of 80 hours per week.
 Residents always have at least 1 day off in seven totally free of responsibility.
 The majority of weeks you will have 2 days totally free.

 In your final year of training, you will have the opportunity to travel for an away elective of your choice.
-You can travel anywhere in the US, Australia, Canada, or the UK for three weeks of an away elective.
-If you chose to do your away elective locally, there are elective options that allow you to treat it as if you were away in order to spend the maximum amount of time on rotation.
+You can travel anywhere in the US, Australia, or Canada, or the UK for three weeks of an away elective.
+If you choose to do your away elective locally, there are elective options that allow you to treat it as if you were away in order to spend the maximum amount of time on rotation.

 St. Elizabeth Family Medicine Residency Program has earned the designation of being a New York State Priority Program, because we place tremendous emphasis on Primary Care education.
 The curriculum is designed to emphasize both longitudinal and rotational exposure to continuity of care across the healthcare settings.
 This designation also means that at least 55% of our graduates go on to be primary care providers.